Skip to main content

 The Male Endocrine Blueprint

-For a man, the functions like a finely tuned thermostat.
-The hypothalamus, a small region in the brain, releases (GnRH) in steady pulses.
+For a man, the HPG axis functions like a finely tuned thermostat.
+The hypothalamus, a small region in the brain, releases Gonadotropin-Releasing Hormone (GnRH) in steady pulses.
 This signals the pituitary gland to release Luteinizing Hormone (LH) and Follicle-Stimulating Hormone (FSH).

 LH travels to the Leydig cells in the testes, instructing them to produce testosterone.
 FSH, in concert with testosterone, supports sperm production in the Sertoli cells.
-This entire system is governed by a loop; as rise, they signal the hypothalamus and pituitary to slow down GnRH and LH production, maintaining a state of equilibrium.
+This entire system is governed by a negative feedback loop; as testosterone levels rise, they signal the hypothalamus and pituitary to slow down GnRH and LH production, maintaining a state of equilibrium.

 The goal is consistency.
 The male body is built to maintain a robust androgenic state to support muscle mass, bone density, cognitive function, and libido.
 A wellness protocol for a man must therefore focus on maintaining the integrity of this steady-state system, addressing any factors that might disrupt this consistent signal, such as age-related decline, metabolic dysfunction, or environmental stressors.